SonaliBhatnagar03/github-slideshow/_posts/0000-01-02-SonaliBhatnagar03.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to our third slide!"
 ---
-you are funny sonali
+you are funny sonali and added new slide
 Use the left arrow to go back!